ansys/pyensight/doc/source/user_guide/cmdlang_native.rst

     handling status on an error to ensure proper EnSight operation.

-This example shows how you can can convert error return values into exceptions:
+This example shows how you can convert error return values into exceptions:

 .. code-block:: python